LJM (company): MEGS

 On December 29, 1999, Enron sold a 90% stake in a company that owned a natural gas gathering system in the Gulf of Mexico to LJM2 for $25.6 million.
-Enron had been struggling to find a buyer by year's end in order to avoid consolidating the asset on its year-end 10-K. The transaction with LJM2 had apparently been intended to be temporary and towards this end as the contract allowed Enron the exclusive right to market LJM2's purchase to outside buyers for 90 days and capped LJM's return at 25%.
-Early reports indicated that the wells were performing above expectations and on March 9, 2000, Enron repurchased the stake from LJM2 for the maximum return to LJM2 possible.
-Jeff McMahon, Enron's then treasurer, initially refused to sign the agreement stating: "There were no economics run to demonstrate this investment makes sense.
+Enron had been struggling to find a buyer by year's end to avoid consolidating the asset on its year-end 10-K. The transaction with LJM2 had apparently been intended to be temporary, and towards this end, as the contract allowed Enron the exclusive right to market LJM2's purchase to outside buyers for 90 days and capped LJM's return at 25%.
+Early reports indicated that the wells were performing above expectations, and on March 9, 2000, Enron repurchased the stake from LJM2 for the maximum return to LJM2 possible.
+Jeff McMahon, Enron's then treasurer, initially refused to sign the agreement, stating: "There were no economics run to demonstrate this investment makes sense.
 Therefore, we cannot opine on its marketability or ability to syndicate."

 Aftermath

-Andrew Fastow's interest in LJM2 was purchased in 2001 and many of LJM1's and LJM2's "hedges" and the debt they caused would later be handled in part by another Enron vehicle, the Raptor SPEs.
+Andrew Fastow's interest in LJM2 was purchased in 2001, and many of LJM1's and LJM2's "hedges" and the debt they caused would later be handled in part by another Enron vehicle, the Raptor SPEs.
 LJM, along with Chewco, played a major role in the downfall of Enron (see Timeline of the Enron scandal) and was the primary vehicle by which Fastow and others siphoned off at least $42 million while ruining Enron.
 Its debt-concealing transactions with Enron effectively pushed liabilities off balance sheets and led to Enron's perceived success.